khizarfarooq30/Simple-Player-Controller/README.md

 ### Player Movement

 The player movement is implemented using different scripts:

-- **PlatformerPlayerController**: Provides movement for a platformer-style character with the ability to jump and dash.
 - **UfoMover**: Controls movement for a UFO-like character, allowing smooth directional movement and rotation.

+- **PlatformerPlayerController**: Provides movement for a platformer-style character with the ability to jump, dash, and swing.
+- **New Feature**: Added swinging mechanics for traversal through hooks.
+- **Updated Features**:
+  - Refined dash behavior for smoother execution and control.
+  - Improved jumping mechanics with grounded check for more precise jumps.

 ### Cloning Mechanism